bitrix24/b24restdocs/api-reference/tasks/tasks-task-unmute.md

 >
 > Who can execute the method: any user

-The method `tasks.task.unmute` disables the "Silent" mode for a task.
+The method `tasks.task.unmute` disables the "Mute" mode for a task.

 #|
 || **Parameter** / **Type** | **Description** ||